-I. MIDDLE SCHOOL AND HIGH SCHOOL ROOF
+MIDDLE SCHOOL AND HIGH SCHOOL ROOF

-It is recommended that the Board approve the replacement of the Middle School and High School Roof by Triangle Roofing, at a cost not to exceed \$1,422,800.00.
+On the motion of Mr. Raso, seconded by Mrs. Shaw, the Board approved the replacement of the Middle School and High School Roof by Triangle Roofing, at a cost not to exceed \$1,422,800.00.